 Breed overview: Explore the diversity of cat breeds

-Breed History: Origins and Development of Cat Breeds
+Breed history: Origins and development of cat breeds

-Coat characteristics: key to determining the cat breed
+Coat characteristics: Key to determining cat breed

 Body size and shape: clues to the cat breed

-Tail length: Another clue to breed determination
+Tail length: Another clue for breed identification

 - Abyssinians often have a straight nose and large, almond-shaped eyes.